 Charter Bus Was Stuck On Tracks When Freight Train Hit It, Witnesses In Biloxi Say

-Witnesses to Wednesday's deadly collision between a freight train and a bus say that the charter bus appeared to be trapped on the tracks just ahead of the crash that killed at least four people and injured dozens more in Biloxi, Miss.
+Witnesses to Wednesday's deadly crash involving a freight train and a bus say that the charter bus appeared to be trapped on the tracks just ahead of the crash that killed at least four people and injured dozens more in Biloxi, Miss.
 Transportation agencies say the crossing is a known problem.

 "Since 1976 there have been 16 vehicle-train collisions at this grade crossing prior to Tuesday's accident," the National Transportation Safety Board says.